The church planter must spend a majority of their time in efforts of personal evangelism.

 The conversation skill involves asking good questions, listening skills, and seeing the connections to gospel stories and yours.

-5. Know your stories.
+5. Know your own stories.

-There are three types of evangelistic story:
+There are four types of evangelistic story:

 - God’s activity in your life right now.